jakewies/jakewiesler.com/content/blog/messing-with-the-web-animations-api.md

 The `filterItemData` variable includes an `x` coordinate and a `width` property.
 The `x` coordinate signifies where the element _starts_ on the x axis.
 If we cut the `width` in half and add it to `x` we'll get a new value representing the _mid point_.

 Notice that I'm not calling it the mid point of the filter item.
-Technically it is exactly that, but it's also the _new_ mid point of the switch.
+Technically it is, but it's also the _new_ mid point of the switch.
 If they are going to sit perfectly on top of each other in the DOM then they must share mid points.

 #### Finding the new x coordinate of the switch